AuReMe/esmecata/README.md

 The `proteomes` contains all the proteomes that have been found to be associated with one taxon.
 It will be used for the clustering step.

 `association_taxon_taxID.json` contains for each `observation_name` the name of the taxon and the corresponding taxon_id found with `ete3`.

+`empty_proteome.tsv` contains UniProt proteome ID that have been downloaded but are empty.

 `proteome_tax_id.tsv` contains the name, the taxon_id and the proteomes associated with each `observation_name`.